-The knowledge requirement - Honours degree relevant to the pathway.
+The knowledge requirement is to achieve an Honours degree relevant to the pathway.
 Training hours are measured in years and semesters and delivery of honours degrees can vary between three years full time or five years part time.
 All the degrees specified within the pathways within this framework are part time and the duration of the programme will vary according to entry qualifications of candidates.